markjprice/cs10dotnet6/docs/errata/errata.md

 ## Page 28 - Adding a second project using Visual Studio Code

+In Step 6, I wrote, "Enter `omni`, and then, in the drop-down list that appears, select **OmniSharp: Select Project**."

+This works if you installed the most recent release version `1.25.9`.
+But if you installed the pre-release version `2.0.x` then it does not include OmniSharp any more.

+To follow the instructions in the book, if you have installed the pre-release version `2.0.x` then on the **C#** extension page, I recommend that you click the button **Switch to Release Version** to revert back to the current release version `1.25.9`.

-> This issue has now been resolved with the release of C# extension 1.24.0 on January 20, 2022: https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp
+> There was also an older issue that has now been resolved with the release of C# extension 1.24.0 on January 20, 2022: https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp

 > Thanks to [johncflorida](https://github.com/johncflorida) for raising this [issue on 9 December 2021](https://github.com/markjprice/cs10dotnet6/issues/11).
 Also thanks to [Paul-Schroeder](https://github.com/Paul-Schroeder) and [ken-from-the-uk](https://github.com/ken-from-the-uk) who raised the same issue and made suggestions.